taiga-family/taiga-ui/README.md

 > If you want to use cdk tools only, see [CDK Wiki](https://github.com/TinkoffCreditSystems/taiga-ui/wiki)

+You can also use our [StackBlitz starter](https://stackblitz.com/edit/taiga-starter?file=src%2Fapp%2Fapp.component.html) to create a quick sample with Taiga UI

 ## Community

 💡 Your ideas are very welcome in Github issues or discussions